-To The President of India
+To The Members of Allahabad Bank

-Report on the financial statements
+Report on the Financial Statements

-1. We have audited the accompanying financial statements of the ALLAHABADBANK as at 31st March 2017 which comprise the Balance Sheet as at March 31 2017statement of Profit and Loss Cash Flow statement for the year then ended and a summary of significantaccounting policies and other explanatory information thereon.
-Incorporated inthese financial statements are the returns of various departments of Head Office all the49 zonal offices and 20 branches including 1 Forex cum Treasury Branch audited by us and1621 branches audited by branch auditors and one overseas branch audited by the localauditor.
+1. We have audited the accompanying standalone financial statements of the ALLAHABADBANK as at 31st March 2017 which comprise the Balance Sheet as at March 31 2017statement of Profit and Loss Cash Flow statement for the year then ended a summary ofsignificant accounting policies and other explanatory information thereon.
+Incorporated inthese financial statements are the returns of various departments of Head Office all the49 zonal offices and 20 branches including 1 Forex cum Treasury Branch audited by us and1621 branches audited by the branch auditors and one overseas branch audited by the localauditor.
 The branches audited by us and those audited by other auditors have been selectedby the Bank in accordance with the guidelines issued to the Bank by the Reserve Bank ofIndia.
-Also incorporated in the Balance Sheet and the Statement of Profit and Lossare the returns from 1590 branches which have not been subjected to audit.
-These unaudited branches account for 9.36percent of advances 29.35 per cent of deposits 5.69 per centof interest income and 26.42percent of interest expenses.
+Also incorporated in these financial statements are the returns from 1688 branches/offices which have not been subjected to audit.
+These unaudited branches account for 9.36percent of advances 29.44 percent of deposits 6.17 percent of interest income and 26.42percent of interest expenses of the Bank.

 Management's Responsibility for the Financial Statements

-2. Management is responsible for the preparation of these financial statements inaccordance with Banking Regulation Act 1949 guidelines issued by the Reserve Bank ofIndia from time to time and accounting standards generally accepted in India.
+2. Management is responsible for the preparation of these financial statements inaccordance with the Banking Regulation Act 1949 guidelines issued by the Reserve Bank ofIndia from time to time and accounting standards generally accepted in India.
 Thisresponsibility includes the design implementation and maintenance of internal controlsrelevant to the preparation of the financial statements that are free from materialmisstatement whether due to fraud or error.

 3. Our responsibility is to express an opinion on these financial statements based onour audit.
 We conducted our audit in accordance with the Standards on Auditing issued bythe Institute of Chartered Accountants of India.
 Those Standards require that we complywith ethical requirements and plan and perform the audit to obtain reasonable assuranceabout whether the financial statements are free from material misstatement.